What kind of maintenance does the Hull Vane® require?

 Which modifications are needed to the ship’s structure?

-Can you give a ballpark figure for the fuel savings on my vessel?
+Can you give a ballpark figure for the energy savings on my vessel?

 Is CFD reliable enough or should we model test the Hull Vane® in a towing tank before ordering?